yrro/hitron-exporter/README.md

 Create the following objects in the FreeIPA directory:

- * A host that acts as the cable modem's identity: `host/cm-hitron.example.com`
+ * A host that acts as the CPE device's identity: `host/cm-hitron.example.com`
  * A `usr` vault that stores the username
  * A `pwd` vault that stores the password
  * A service that acts as `hitron-exporter`'s identity: `HTTP/hitron-exporter.example.com`